Ralledbz/whatsie-1/README.md

 - **stable:** these releases are more thoroughly tested; they receive new features later, but there's a lower chance that things will go wrong

 If you want to help me make Whatsie better, I recommend `dev` or `beta`.
 Let's go!

-### OS X

-1. Download [whatsie-x.x.x-osx.dmg][LR] or [whatsie-x.x.x-osx.zip][LR]
-2. Open or unzip the file and drag the app into the `Applications` folder
-3. Done!
-The app will update automatically

-### Windows

-*Installer (recommended):*

-1. Download [whatsie-x.x.x-win32-setup.exe][LR]
-2. Run the installer, wait until it finishes
-3. Done!
-The app will update automatically

-*Portable:*

-1. Download [whatsie-x.x.x-win32-portable.zip][LR]
-2. Extract the zip wherever you want (e.g. a flash drive) and run the app from there
-3. Done!
-The app will NOT update automatically, but you can still check for updates

 ### Linux